-Archive Panic: Holy shit.
+- Archive Panic: Holy shit.
 Sixteen albums and four demos.
-Be glad they only did one EP and a few singles, the complications are usually ignored by the fanbase as they are just mandate by other labels.
+Be glad they only did three EPs and a few singles; the compilations are usually ignored by the fanbase as they are just mandated by other labels.

 - Broken Base:

 - Is the band's incorporation of crust punk and traditional heavy metal influence since re-signing to Peaceville a welcome rejuvenation to a band whose sound had been stagnating, or is it an insult to the legacy of a once great band?
 For that matter, there are some fans who consider this material to be superior to anything the band had done previously.

 - There are also a handful of fans who prefer the band's Technical Death Metal sound on Soulside Journey and the instrumental Goatlord to any of the band's black metal works.

 - As mentioned below, the band's second stint on Peaceville certainly qualifies.

 - Ravishing Grimness and especially Plaguewielder.
 The songs on these releases are way longer than the songs on most other Darkthrone releases from the surrounding time period, and the songs are a bit more technical as well.
 Opinions remain divided about whether these changes were for the best.

 - Goatlord.
 Opinions are divided about whether it's better with or without the vocals (which are... unconventional, to say the least).
 A third faction says the problem is just that the vocals are mixed too loud.
 There's an instrumental version of Goatlord on their official release The Frostland Tapes (unfortunately, however, they're at different speeds, so one can't simply blend the two together to produce vocal levels to one's liking).